VDA5050/VDA5050/VDA5050_EN.md

 Communication is expected to be done via wireless networks, considering the effects of connection failures and potential loss of messages.

-The message protocol is Message Queuing Telemetry Transport (MQTT), which is to be used in combination with a JSON structure.
+The message protocol is Message Queuing Telemetry Transport (MQTT), which is to be used in combination with a JSON format.
 MQTT 3.1.1 is the minimum required version for compatibility.
 MQTT allows the distribution of messages to subchannels, which are called "topics".
 Participants in the MQTT network subscribe to these topics and receive information that concerns them.

-The JSON structure allows for future extensions of the protocol with additional parameters as well as validation against schemas.
+The JSON format allows for future extensions of the protocol with additional parameters as well as validation against schemas.

 ### 3.1 Connection handling, security and QoS